Do you see a pattern? Study the results of problem 2-28 to help.

 In the example at right, angles

-and are called remote interior angles of the given exterior angle, because they are not adjacent to the exterior angle.
+and are called of the given exterior angle, because they are not adjacent to the exterior angle.
 Write a conjecture about the relationship between the measures of the remote interior and exterior angles of a triangle.

 The measure of the exterior angle is equal to the sum of the remote interior angles.